Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

 \subsubsection{Score-Based Generative Models (SGM/NCSN)}

-At the core of Score-Based Generative Models (SGM/NCSN) \cite{ref23,ref24,ref20} lies the concept of a (Stein) score, also known as a fraction or score function \cite{ref25}.
-For a given probability density function $p(\mathbf{x})$, the score function is defined as the gradient of the logarithmic probability density: $\nabla_\mathbf{x}\log p(\mathbf{x})$.
-Unlike the Fisher score, $\nabla_\theta\log p_\theta(\mathbf{x})$, which is commonly used in statistics and depends on the model parameters $\theta$, the Stein score is a function of the data $\mathbf{x}$ itself.
-Essentially, it's a vector field that points in the direction of the steepest ascent of the probability density function.
+The fundamental principle of Score-Based Generative Models (SGM/NCSN) \cite{ref23,ref24,ref20} is the (Stein) score, alternatively referred to as a fraction or score function \cite{ref25}.
+The score function for a probability density function $p(\mathbf{x})$ is the gradient of the logarithmic probability density. $\nabla_\mathbf{x}\log p(\mathbf{x})$.
+The Fisher score, $\nabla_\theta\log p_\theta(\mathbf{x})$, is a common statistic that depends on the model parameters.
+The Stein score depends on the data $\mathbf{x}$ itself, not on $\theta$.
+In simple terms, it's a vector field that shows the direction of the steepest rise in the probability density function.

 The central idea behind Score-Based Generative Models (SGMs) \cite{ref24} is to progressively add Gaussian noise to data and then collectively estimate the score function for all these noisy data distributions.
-This estimation is achieved by training a deep neural network, specifically known as a Noise Conditioned Scoring Network (NCSN) \cite{ref24}, which is conditioned on the noise level.
+This estimation is achieved by training a deep neural network, specifically known as a Noise Conditioned Scoring Network .
+So SGM is also known as NCSN \cite{ref24}, which is conditioned on the noise level.
 Samples are then generated by linking these score functions across decreasing noise levels.
 This is done using various score-based sampling methods, including Ronzmann Monte Carlo \cite{ref26,ref27,ref28,ref24,ref29}, stochastic differential equations \cite{ref30,ref29}, ordinary differential equations \cite{ref31,ref32,ref33,ref34,ref29}, and their combinations \cite{ref29}.
 A key advantage of the SGM formulation is the complete decoupling of training and sampling, which allows for the use of multiple sampling techniques once the score function has been estimated.

 Similar to Section III.A.1, let $p(\mathbf{x}_0)$ represent a data distribution, and $0 < \sigma_1 < \sigma_2 < \cdots < \sigma_t < \cdots < \sigma_T$ be a series of noise levels.
 A typical SGM perturbs data points $\mathbf{x}_0$ to $\mathbf{x}_t$ using a Gaussian noise distribution $q(\mathbf{x}_t\mid\mathbf{x}_0)=\mathcal{N}(\mathbf{x}_t;\mathbf{x}_0,\sigma_t^2I)$.
 This process generates a sequence of noisy data densities, $q(\mathbf{x}_1),q(\mathbf{x}_2),\cdots,q(\mathbf{x}_T)$, where $q(\mathbf{x}_t):=\int q(\mathbf{x}_t)q(\mathbf{x}_0)d\mathbf{x}_0$.
 A noise-conditional scoring network, denoted as a deep neural network $\mathbf{s}_\theta(\mathbf{x},t)$, is trained to estimate the score function $\nabla_{x_t}\log\ q(\mathbf{x}_t)$.
 Various techniques for learning the score function from data, also known as score estimation, have been established, including score matching \cite{ref25,ref98}, denoising score matching \cite{ref35,ref36,ref37}, and sliced score matching \cite{ref38}.
 It's straightforward to use any of these methods to train a noisy conditional score network from perturbed data points.
 The training objective is defined by the following equation: